© Nanjing

 Description of the Project

-The target group was 4th and 5th grade school students located across 32 primary schools in 16 urban areas dotted around the City of Nanjing.
+The target group was fourth and fifth grade school students located across 32 primary schools in 16 urban areas dotted around the City of Nanjing.
 Classroom-based tutorials were combined with incentivised competitions such as poster design, painting and essay writing, all specifically around the theme of educating pupils on the benefits of healthy and active living.
 Alongside this, interventions in the form of access to increased recreational time and better sports facilities were introduced during school hours, while specific home assignments were allocated to parents through the students to instigate changes in the domestic environment.

 The success of the various interventions was measured by applying scientific analysis on the levels of improvement of participants across physical and knowledge-based metrics.
 This process measured the results between the experimental group and a separate control group.
 Clear evidence was found that interventions that promoted physical activity and changes in lifestyle could help to fight youth obesity.
 State institutions have taken these findings and will now use them to inform relevant aspects of their public health policy.